TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 19/Matthew 19.8.md

 ---

-He saith unto them, Moses for your hardness of heart suffered you to put away your wives: but from the beginning it hath not been so.
+He said to them, "Moses, because of the hardness of your hearts, allowed you to divorce your wives, but from the beginning it has not been so.